 No trip to Bordeaux would be complete without a tour of the area's vineyards.
 You could pick several on your own and head out, or schedule one of the many guided tours that pick and choose to optimize your experience.

-Chateau Pape Clement delivers on a luxury wine testing experience amid the historic opulence of the classic French chateau environment.
+Chateau Pape Clement delivers a luxury wine-tasting experience amid the historic opulence of the classic French chateau environment.

-Chateau Kirwan, meanwhile, offers vintage label tastings from as far back as 1967 and an array of fine cheeses with which to enjoy tasting.
-Meanwhile, Chateau Leoville-Poyferre is renowned for its beautiful gardens and expert wine and chocolate pairings.
+Chateau Kirwan, meanwhile, offers vintage label tastings from as far back as 1967 and an array of fine cheeses with which to enjoy a tasting.

 What Lodging Options Are Available in Bordeaux?